-The Lenovo IdeaPad Flex 5 is a good laptop for school use.
+The Lenovo IdeaPad Flex 5 is good for school use.
 It's impressively lightweight and portable, and the build quality is decent.
-The battery lasts a full day of typical work, and the model with the Ryzen 5 4500U CPU we tested performs well for multitasking and light productivity.
-The keyboard feels great to type on, and the touchpad feels okay to use.
+The battery lasts a full day of typical work, and the model with the Ryzen 5 4500U CPU performs well for multitasking and light productivity.
+The keyboard feels great to type on, and the touchpad feels okay.
 However, the screen doesn't get very bright and isn't ideal for use in very bright environments.
 Also, the webcam and microphone are mediocre.

-The Lenovo IdeaPad Flex 5 is disappointing for gaming.
-Our model with integrated graphics performs poorly in most games, even in some older titles.
-There are higher-end variants with a dedicated NVIDIA GeForce MX330 graphics card, but we don't expect them to run AAA titles smoothly on high settings.
-There's no VRR support, and you can only get it with a 1080p 60Hz IPS panel.
-It tends to get quite hot around the top left of the keyboard under load, but on the bright side, the fans aren't too noisy.
-Also, there's a good selection of ports, and the keyboard feels great.
+The Lenovo IdeaPad Flex 5 is inadequate for gaming.
+Its integrated graphics perform poorly in most games, even in some older titles.
+There are higher-end variants with a dedicated NVIDIA GeForce MX330 graphics card, but they still can't run AAA titles smoothly.
+Also, it has a slow 60Hz panel with no VRR support to reduce screen tearing.
+It tends to get quite hot around the top left of the keyboard under load, but on the bright side, the fan isn't too noisy.

 The Lenovo IdeaPad Flex 5 is decent for media viewing.
 It's very portable, and you can flip the touch-capable screen all the way around to use it as a tablet.
 The battery lasts long enough to get you through a few feature-length films.
 Although the speakers don't get very loud, they sound good overall.
 However, the screen looks washed out because of its narrow color gamut, and it's hard to watch content in very well-lit environments because it doesn't get very bright.